dodyvirgiawan/microservices-react-poc/README.md

 ### Frontend (React.js)
-Client interacts to different backend microservices.
+Client is for the UI interface.
 - `client`: for user interfaces, using React.

 ### Backend (Node.js / Express.js)